polca/pathways/docs/examples.rst

 -------------------------------

 Set ``use_distributions`` to a non-zero integer to trigger Monte Carlo draws for the technosphere uncertainty parameters stored in the datapackage.
-The example below runs five iterations and writes both the aggregated results and per-iteration outputs to disk.
+For larger runs, you can switch to the experimental iterative solver and collapse selected dimensions before cached iteration arrays are written.
+The example below runs five iterations, aggregates ``act_category`` and ``location`` during caching, and exports the final tensor.

 .. code-block:: python